corrode/corrode.github.io/content/pro/_index.md

     </ul>
 </div>
 <p class="pro-section-subtitle pro-subtitle-wide">
     With all the demands of work, it can be hard to find the time and space to truly understand your tools.
-Here, there are no OKRs or sprints.
-Just the freedom to ask "why", explore trade-offs, and write code you'll understand six months from now.
+Here, there are no OKRs, sprints, or AI mandates.
+Just the freedom to ask "why", explore trade-offs, and write code you'll still understand six months from now.
 </p>
 <h3 class="pro-section-title pro-subsection-title">Break through learning plateaus together</h3>
 <p class="pro-section-subtitle pro-subtitle-wide">